neo4j/graphql/packages/graphql/docs/tutorial.md

 }
 ```

-In the Javascript ecosystem you have many ways to define thease `typeDefs` such as;
+In the Javascript ecosystem you have many ways to define these `typeDefs` such as;

 **GraphQL Tag**